What You Need to Know About Dental X-Rays

 Why Do Dentists Need All Those X-Rays?

 Dentists are committed to delivering the highest quality care to each patient while applying the latest advances in science and technology to improve the oral health entire of the U.S. population.
-Guidelines are established to serve as an adjunct to the dentist’s professional judgment of how to best use diagnostic imaging for each patient.
+Guidelines are established to serve as an adjunct to the dentist’s professional judgement of how to best use diagnostic imaging for each patient.

 Radiographs can help the dental practitioner accurately evaluate and diagnose many oral diseases and conditions.
 The dentist, however, must weigh the benefits of taking dental radiographs against the risk of exposing a patient to x-rays, the effects of which accumulate from multiple sources over time.
-The dentist, knowing the patient’s health history and vulnerability to oral disease, is in the best position to make this judgment in the best interest of each patient.
+The dentist, knowing the patient’s health history and vulnerability to oral disease, is in the best position to make this judgement in the best interest of each patient.

 In general, radiographs, or x-rays, are needed to “see” what is going on under the gums and bones of a patient – they can reveal a various number of findings.
 Different types of radiographs help the dentist make the appropriate diagnosis.

 - Panoramic Radiographs – “Pans” are radiographic images that give the dentist a panoramic view of the patient’s upper jaw, lower jaw, and part of the upper neck.
 By giving the dentist a “big picture” of what is going on in that region of the patient’s anatomy, panoramic radiographs are crucially important.
 Bony tumors, bony lesions, impacted teeth, alveolar bone anatomy, and neural canals are examples of what a dentist needs to see when looking at a panoramic radiograph.
-It is recommended that a panoramic radiograph be taken every three to five years and for new patient examinations
+It is recommended that a panoramic radiograph be taken every three to five years and for new patient examinations.

 - Periapical Radiographs – This type of x-ray is taken when the dentist wants a close up picture of a tooth.
-This type of x-ray allows the dentist to focus on one or two particular teeth, providing detailed views of things like cavities.
-A tooth’s periodontal ligament can also be seen in greater detail, which helps in diagnosing dental abscesses.
+This type of x-ray allows the dentist to focus on one or two particular teeth, providing detailed view of things like cavities.
+A tooth’s periodontal ligament can also be seen in greater detail, which helps in diagnosing dental abscess.
 Periodontal disease can be diagnosed more accurately by looking at a patient’s bony anatomy.
 Dental root canals can be seen more clearly which helps when performing a root canal procedure.
 PAs are usually taken as needed to address a specific problem.

 - Bite Wings – The main reason for taking a bite wing radiograph is to see if there is a cavity between two adjacent teeth.
 Decay between teeth cannot always be seen intraorally during a regular examination.
 Therefore, radiographs of this type help the dentist to see a problem that is normally covered up.
 Bite wing radiographs are usually taken once per year.